VartikAnand/JavaScript-Mastery-Vault-100--Project-s/5.Calculator/README.md

 ```

+# JavaScript Code Explanation

+The JavaScript code for the calculator project includes the following functions:

+## clearResult()

-The clearResult() function clears the result field by setting its value to an empty string.
+The `clearResult()` function is responsible for clearing the result field.
+It sets the value of the result field to an empty string, effectively clearing any existing input or result.

+## appendToResult(value)

+The `appendToResult(value)` function is used to append a value to the result field.
+When a button is clicked, this function is called with the respective value of the button as the argument.
+It retrieves the current value of the result field and appends the provided value to it, resulting in the updated expression.

+## calculateResult()

-The appendToResult(value) function appends the provided value to the result field.
-The calculateResult() function evaluates the expression in the result field using the eval() function and displays the result in the result field.
+The `calculateResult()` function handles the calculation and display of the result.
+It retrieves the value of the result field and assigns it to the `expression` variable.
+The `eval()` function is then used to evaluate the expression and store the result in the `result` variable.
+Finally, the updated result is displayed in the result field.

-Please make sure to include the necessary HTML, CSS, and JavaScript files in your project, and link the JavaScript functions to the respective buttons in the calculator interface.
+These JavaScript functions enable the calculator to clear the result field, append values to it, and calculate and display the result based on the user's input.

-Feel free to customize and enhance the code as needed for your specific requirements.
+Feel free to customize and enhance the code as needed to suit your specific requirements.